truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 * Address a security vulnerability with the jails system (iocage).

-In addition to the included fixes included, additional vulnerabilities are identified related to iocage (A FreeBSD jail manager), which is the infrastructure component that operates both the Jails and the Plugins system on CORE.
+In addition to the included fixes included, additional vulnerabilities are identified related to iocage (a FreeBSD jail manager), which is the infrastructure component that operates both the Jails and the Plugins system on CORE.
 This update includes a mitigation that ensures any systems not running jails or plugins are safe from the iocage vulnerability impact.

 Because these vulnerabilities are architectural in nature and the iocage application has not been under active development for many years, it is unlikely to receive fixes related to these vulnerabilities.
 Systems running Jails or Plugins are still be exposed to the iocage vulnerabilities.

-Users who run 3rd party applications on TrueNAS are highly encouraged to upgrade to SCALE, which is actively supported and not impacted by any known vulnerabilities at this time.
+We highly encourage users who run 3rd party applications on TrueNAS to upgrade to SCALE, which is actively supported and not impacted by any known vulnerabilities.
 As always, users are encouraged to follow [security best-practices](https://www.truenas.com/docs/solutions/optimizations/security/) to minimize the risk to your system and important data.

 TrueNAS Enterprise 13.x users should schedule an update with [TrueNAS Support](https://www.ixsystems.com/support/truenas-arrays/).